montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 In order to be able to manage different versions of Python, we suggest installing the tool pyenv https://github.com/pyenv/pyenv.

-After installing pyenv, on the terminal go to this repository
+After installing pyenv, open the the terminal and go to this repository.
+If you dont know how to download a repository to your machine, follow this [tutorial](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) about cloning repositories from github.

 ```bash
 cd tiny-trainable-instruments/